 Online Fencing classes like no other on Zoom

-Some are showing remarkable improvements because we are engaging and keeping them very fit without distractions.
+Some are showing remarkable improvements in fencing because we are engaging and keeping them very fit without distractions.

 With our exhausting variation of stretches, weight training, foot-work and blade-work skills these students are spending an hour totally absorbed.